Sivananda Yoga Teachers’ Training Course (TTC)

 Asanas (yoga postures)

-The daily practice with individual correction comprises:
+The daily in-depth practice with individual corrections comprises:

 - Sun salutation

-- The 12 basic yoga postures
+- 12 basic yoga postures

 - Postural alignment